btweedster/stock-analysis/README.md

 #### --Refactored Code--

 ##### --Advantages--
+Per the above analysis, the most obvious advantage of the refactored code is the improved speed. ~300ms to ~50ms may not seem like a signifcant practical improvement - and for 3012 rows of data, it's not.
+However, we should consider that this script could be run on data with an arbitrary number of rows.
+And as the number of rows increases, we would expect to see the runtime for the original code to grow considerably more quickly than the runtime of the refactored code.

 ##### --Disadvantages--
 Disadvantages to this code (as well as to the original code) are that the stock tickers must be known, and they must be sequential.